 Deep reinforcement learning (DRL) has revolutionized learning and actuation in applications such as game playing and robotic control.
 The cost of data collection, i.e., generating transitions from agent-environment interactions, remains a major challenge for wider DRL adoption in complex real-world problems.
 Following a cloud-native paradigm to train DRL agents on a GPU cloud platform is a promising solution.
-In this paper, we present a scalable and elastic library GPU-podracer for cloud-native deep reinforcement learning, which efficiently utilizes millions of GPU cores to carry out massively parallel agent-environment interactions.
-At a high-level, GPU-podracer employs a tournament-based ensemble scheme to orchestrate the training process on hundreds or even thousands of GPUs, scheduling the interactions between a leaderboard and a training pool with hundreds of pods.
+In this paper, we present a scalable and elastic library ElegantRL-podracer for cloud-native deep reinforcement learning, which efficiently supports millions of GPU cores to carry out massively parallel training at multiple levels.
+At a high-level, ElegantRL-podracer employs a tournament-based ensemble scheme to orchestrate the training process on hundreds or even thousands of GPUs, scheduling the interactions between a leaderboard and a training pool with hundreds of pods.
 At a low-level, each pod simulates agent-environment interactions in parallel by fully utilizing nearly 7,000 GPU CUDA cores in a single GPU.
-Our GPUpodracer library features high scalability, elasticity and accessibility by following the development principles of containerization, microservices and MLOps.
-Using an NVIDIA DGX SuperPOD cloud, we conduct extensive experiments on various tasks in locomotion and stock trading and show that GPU-podracer outperforms Stable Baseline3 and RLlib, e.g., GPU-podracer achieves nearly linear scaling.
+Our ElegantRLpodracer library features high scalability, elasticity and accessibility by following the development principles of containerization, microservices and MLOps.
+Using an NVIDIA DGX SuperPOD cloud, we conduct extensive experiments on various tasks in locomotion and stock trading and show that ElegantRL-podracer substantially outperforms RLlib.
+Our codes are available on GitHub Liu et al. [2021].